flancian/garden/agora pkg chapter.md

 # Preamble

-This node is longer than the average [[Agora]] node :) It has the following sections:
+This node is longer than the average [[Agora]] node :) It has multiple sections.

 - In this subnode (this text file as a note) you'll find:
-  - An abstract, which is no longer kept as a snapshot of what I delivered in early [[2022-06]] to the book editors.
-It's meant to be a short comprehensive stand-alone introduction.
-If this document or a subset of it gets published as a paper, this should be the actual abstract.
+  - An **abstract**, which is based on but is no longer kept close to what I delivered in early [[2022-06]] to the book editors during the chapter selection process.
+It is meant to be a short comprehensive stand-alone introduction.
+If this document or a subset of it actually gets published as a paper, this should probably work as its actual abstract.
-  - The actual chapter, which should be 5k-10k words once ready to be delivered on [[2022-09-01]] (and coherent by then :)).
+  - The actual chapter text, including an introduction, which is what should be 5k-10k words once ready to be delivered on [[2022-09-01]].
 - In the subnode below, sourced from the [[stoa]]:
-  - A snapshot of the chapter outline as it was when I delivered it to editors on [[2022-07-04]].
-This is now an independently maintained version, writable by any; feel free to edit it in whichever direction you want to take it and use it to show what *you* think the Agora is about, or should be.
+  - A snapshot of the chapter outline as it was when I delivered it to editors on [[2022-07-04]] as a list of bullets.
+    - This is now an independently maintained version, writable by any; feel free to edit it in whichever direction you want to take it and use it to show what *you* think the Agora is about, or should be.
-  - Optionally sign your contributions.
+    - Optionally sign your contributions as per wiki protocol :)

 # Abstract